runnynosepenguin/palaeo/content/posts/ebm1d.md

 # SOL_FLUX = np.array(SOL_FLUX)
 ```

-# Variables

-- alb: An array to store the albedo value for each latitudinal band.
+%% - alb: An array to store the albedo value for each latitudinal band.
 - temp: An array to store the temperature of each latitudinal band.
-- temp\_ini and temp\_pre: Additional arrays for storing initial and previous.
+- temp_ini and temp_pre: Additional arrays for storing initial and previous.
+ %%
 ```python
 # Initiate zero arrays
 no_latbands